UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 **Deterministic** models predict a single deterioration result and ignore uncertainty, such as an asset's condition index within 5 years.
 Whereas **Probabilistic models** predict the probability of various states, such as the likelihood of an asset to reach a certain condition index within 5 years.

 #### Deterministic Models
-Deterministic models can be further categorized into Regression and Classification models. **Regression** models predict a numerical value, such as the rate of failure or the size of a defect. **Classification models**, on the other hand, predict a class, such as break status or condition rating.

-**Regression Models**

 One of the simplest types of deterministic deterioration models is the linear temporal regression, i.e. the deterioration is assumed to increase linearly with time.
 For example, [Kettler and Goulter (1985)](https://doi.org/10.1139/l85-030) defined the following equation to predict pipe breaks.